Runcy/CalculatorClone/README.md

 NOTES
 -----
-This calculator only functions with the qword byte size.
+-This calculator only functions with the qword byte size.
+-Different sized monitors and resolution will yield inconsistent window size and margin spacing.

 LIBRARIES/DOCUMENTATION
 -----------------------